SCUT-BIP-Lab/SCUT_PV_v1/README.md

 ## Database
 **SCUT Palm Vein Database Version 1 (SCUT_PV_v1) **
-For fair comprison to this field, please strictly follow the protocols in our paper (__Section V-A__ for).
+For fair comprison to this field, please strictly follow the protocols in our paper (__Section V-A__ for details).
 The database division files and samples are provided.

 --__CSV/SCUT_PV_V1_1100_train.csv__: the .csv file of training set.
 --__CSV/SCUT_PV_V1_1100_pair_test.csv__: the .csv file of test set.